AlexanderLJX/SecureEnterpriseLAN-ICT2217/configuration.md

-access-list traffic_out permit icmp any any access-list traffic_in permit icmp any any access-list traffic_dmz permit icmp any any access-group traffic_out in interface outside access-group traffic_in in interface inside access-group traffic_dmz in interface dmz
+access-list traffic_out permit icmp any any access-list traffic_in permit icmp any any access-list traffic_dmz permit icmp any any access-list traffic_jumphost permit icmp any any access-group traffic_out in interface outside access-group traffic_in in interface inside access-group traffic_dmz in interface dmz access-group traffic_jumphost in interface jumphost

 !
 Route to the internal network route outside 0.0.0.0 0.0.0.0 172.27.47.18